-Swiss Water has 41 full-time individuals employed as process operators, laboratory staff, warehouse personnel and maintenance technicians.
+Swiss Water has 32 full-time and two part-time individuals employed as process operators, laboratory staff, warehouse personnel and maintenance technicians.
 Process operators, an integral part of Swiss Water's successful operations, are highly skilled with an average length of service of 20 years.